 This recipe is a fusion of Chinese and Indian cuisine to suit Indian taste.
-It is believed to be created by Chinese community living in Kolkata, eastern part of India.
+It is believed to be created by Chinese community living in city of Kolkata (State of Bengal), eastern part of India.

 - 1 medium sized cauliflower (gobi), cut into 2 inch florets

 - Neutral Oil for frying

 - 1 tablespoon hot sauce

 - Water as needed

 - 2 tablespoons soy sauce

 - 2 tablespoons honey